Meet Dr. Hart

 What Sets Her Apart

 Dr. Hart’s fundamental passion for medicine developed at an early age when she participated in two medical mission trips to Costa Rica.
 There, she witnessed the tremendously positive impact her charitable work had on the indigent population, primarily the women and children in need.
 These experiences made a lasting impression on Dr. Hart, so much so, she decided to become a doctor.
-While in medical school, she continued her interest in women’s health and dedicated a significant amount of her free time researching methods to improve the quality of women’s lives after breast cancer.
+While in medical school, she continued her interest in women’s health and dedicated a significant amount of her time researching methods to improve the quality of women’s lives after breast cancer.
 Dr. Hart studied the personal journeys of breast cancer survivors, those after total breast removal (mastectomy) - a critical and emotional time when women typically feel the most vulnerable and insecure - versus women who underwent mastectomy with immediate breast reconstruction - the time when women regain their self-esteem and enjoy an improved quality of life, when they feel “whole” again.

 It was this research and the impact reconstructive surgery had on her research patients that led to her career in Plastic Surgery.